How Simulation Helps Autonomous Driving:A Survey of Sim2real, Digital Twins, and Parallel Intelligence: Introduction

-In sim2real-based methods, researchers extract knowledge from the simulated training agents, and then transfer it to the real world.
-In DTs-based method, researchers also need simulation environment to construct the digital twin for the physical twin in the real world.
-Therefore, it is very significant to construct the simulation environment.
-In this case, some researchers devote themselves to developing simulators of autonomous driving and robotics, such as AirSim\cite{shah2018airsim}, CARLA\cite{dosovitskiy2017carla}, etc. The mismatch between real and simulated settings can be minimized by providing training data and experience in these simulators, and robot agents can be deployed to the real world through sim2real methods.
+In these three methods, what researchers need to do is to construct a virtual world.
+Therefore, some researchers devote themselves to developing simulators of autonomous driving and robotics, such as AirSim\cite{shah2018airsim}, CARLA\cite{dosovitskiy2017carla}, etc. The mismatch between real and simulated settings can be minimized by providing training data and experience in these simulators, and robot agents can be deployed to the real world through sim2real methods.

 This study surveys methods, applications, and development of bridging the reality gap in autonomous driving.
-To the best of our knowledge, this is the first survey to focus on dealing the RG from the perspectives of both sim2real and digital twins.
-In conclusion, our contributions are summarized as following three aspects: 1) A taxonomy of the literature is presented from the perspectives of both sim2real and digital twins, where particularly digital twin methods are reviewed to address the reality gap issue for the first time.
-2) Methods and applications of handling the reality gap between simulation and reality in autonomous driving are comprehensively reviewed in this paper.
-3) Discussions of key challenges and opportunities are presented in this paper, offering insights of developing new sim2real and digital twins methods in autonomous driving.
+To the best of our knowledge, this is the first survey to focus on dealing the RG from the perspectives of sim2real, digital twins, and parallel intelligence.
+In conclusion, our contributions are summarized as following three aspects.

+\begin{itemize} \item A taxonomy of the literature is presented from the perspectives of sim2real, digital twins, and parallel intelligence, where particularly DT and PI methods are reviewed to address the reality gap issue for the first time. \item Methods and applications of handling the reality gap between simulation and reality in autonomous driving are comprehensively reviewed in this paper. \item Discussions of key challenges and opportunities are presented in this paper, offering insights of developing new sim2real, DT, and PI methods in autonomous driving. \end{itemize}

 The remainder of this paper is organized as follows.
 In the Section II, we introduce the methodologies and applications of sim2real.
-Technologies and applications of digital twins as well as the guiding technologies, AR, MR, and parallel technologies, in autonomous driving are introduced in Section III.
-In Section IV, we introduce the simulators that are used to implement the above related technologies.
-The future works and challenges are summarized in Section V, and the conclusions are drawn in the final section.
+Technologies and applications of digital twins as well as the guiding technologies, AR and MR, in autonomous driving are introduced in Section III.
+In Section IV, parallel intelligence technologies for autonomous driving are presented.
+In Section V, we introduce the simulators that are used to implement the above related technologies.
+The future works and challenges are summarized in Section VI, and the conclusions are drawn in the final section.